Jihad7518/YCCIA-MSE-2511/MSE803 Data Analytics/Week02/Activity02/README.md

 PM2.5 levels vary significantly across months:

-- Highest: Winter months (December–January)
-- Lowest: Summer months (July–August)
+- PM2.5 levels fluctuate across months
+- Higher values often observed in winter periods
+- Lower values tend to appear in mid-year months

 **Insight:**
-Air pollution shows strong seasonal variation, likely influenced by heating activities and weather conditions.
+There is a moderate seasonal pattern, where pollution tends to increase during colder months, possibly due to heating emissions and atmospheric conditions, although variability suggests other contributing factors.

 ---